MiGoller/ioBroker.life360/README.md

 Feel free to modify the default timespan of 60 seconds for the polling interval.
 The adapter does not allow modifying the interval to less than 15 seconds to prevent gaining any rate limits and to prevent ioBroker Admin getting slower and slower.

 ## Changelog

+### 0.2.15 (2021-05-07)

+- (MiGoller) Fix for issue #25: Sanitize strings for ioBroker object IDs
+- (MiGoller) Fix for issue #21: Adjust object type for gps-coordinates
+- (MiGoller) Enhancement issue #32: Add a new format for gps-coordinates for easier integration in Jarvis
+- (MiGoller) Enhancement issue #29: Think about to fix the issues found by adapter checker

 ### 0.2.14
 * (MiGoller) Fix for issue #27: Adapter looses places (connection)